ningyu1991/InclusiveGAN/README.md

 # InclusiveGAN

 ## Interpolation from majority to minority
-The 1st column: A majority real image for the beginning frame to reconstruct for
+The 1st column: A majority real image for the beginning frame to reconstruct

 The 2nd column: StyleGAN2